shvuzik/engine-V-simulator/README.md

 Compiled with Delphi XE7, should compile under Tokyo too, but not tested.
 Test binaries included.

 Status:
-passes all RV32I tests except misaligned load-store (not implemented in simulator) runs Dhrystone runs Zephyr Hello World
+* passes all RV32I tests except misaligned load-store (not implemented)
+* runs Dhrystone
+* runs Zephyr Hello World

 machine interrupt not implemented.
 Binary files are loaded to address 0, console UART is byte write to address 0xC000